Zakynthos sailing holidays

 The western half of the island is occupied by a karstic plateau rising to 758 m, the eastern half by a fertile and intensively cultivated alluvial plain with a luxuriant growth of vegetation.

-With its beautiful scenery, convenient airport and excellent bathing beaches, Zakynthos is an extremely popular holiday island.
+With its beautiful scenery, convenient airport and excellent bathing beaches, Zakynthos is an extremely popular holiday island, with tripper boats, jet skis, and banana rides even in and around the anchorages.

 Zakynthos sailing holidays in the Marine Park.